gettyimages/gettyimages-api_php/README.md

 # Getty Images API SDK - PHP

+# Deprecated

-The SDK's have been deprecated and are no longer being maintained as of November 2016.
+**The SDK's have been deprecated and are no longer being maintained as of November 2016.**

 ## Introduction
 This SDK makes using the Getty Images [API](http://developers.gettyimages.com) easy.
 It handles credential management, makes HTTP requests and is written with a fluent style in mind.
 The [API Documentation](https://github.com/gettyimages/gettyimages-api) is located on Github.